 There are a couple simple ways in which you can get an idea of what type of soil you have.
 One method is as I described above, simply trying to form a ball out of damp soil with your hands.
 Soil that is too sandy won’t form a ball; it will just crumble.
 Soil that has too much clay will form a tight, hard ball.
 Silty and loamy soils will form a loose ball that is slightly crumbly.

 Another method is to fill a mason jar halfway full of the soil in question, then add water until the jar is ¾ full.
-Put the jar lid on and shake it thoroughly so all the soil is floating around and none is stuck to the sides or bottom of the jar.
+Put the jar lid on and shake it thoroughly so all the soil is floating around, and none is stuck to the sides or bottom of the jar.

 After shaking well for several minutes, place the jar in a location where it can sit undisturbed for a few hours.
-As the soil settles to the bottom of the jar, distinct layers with form.
-The bottom layer will be sand, the middle later will be silt, and the top layer will be clay.
+As the soil settles to the bottom of the jar, distinct layers will form.
+The bottom layer will be sand, the middle layer will be silt, and the top layer will be clay.
 When these three layers are approximately the same size, you have good loamy soil.